-Devin Singletary Injury Update: Bills Running Back Goes Down In Opening Drive Against 49ers
+Devin Singletary Injury Update: Bills Running Back Returns After Going Down In Opening Drive Against 49ers

 — DK Nation (@dklive) December 8, 2020

-It was not clear if the injury would hamper Singletary throughout the game.
+It was not clear if the injury would hamper Singletary throughout the game, though he did not appear to be slowed in further plays.
 Buffalo has already suffered a number of losses on offense, including wide receiver John Brown who was placed on injured reserve after being hurt in a Week 10 loss to the Arizona Cardinals.
 They had also placed offensive lineman Cody Ford on injured reserve after he tore a meniscus in practice earlier in the year.
 As ESPN reported, coach Sean McDermott said that he would be forced to miss the remainder of the year.

-Singletary came into the season as the team’s starting, taking over the role of primary back from veteran Frank Gore late in the last season.
-With Gore gone to the New York Jets, Singletary had come into the season looking to expand his role.
+Singletary came into the season as the starting tailback, taking over the role of primary back from veteran Frank Gore late in the last season.
+With Gore gone to the New York Jets, Singletary had come into the 2020 campaign looking to expand his role.

-But the rookie Moss has taken on a larger role as the season has gone on, with both struggling at times as Buffalo has taken to a pass-heavy attack.
-As CBS Sports noted, both were ineffective in the 32-30 loss to the Cardinals.
+But he has instead seen that role diminished as the season has gone on, struggling at times as Buffalo has taken to a pass-heavy attack.
+As CBS Sports noted, both he and Moss were ineffective in the 32-30 loss to the Cardinals.
 Singletary had just 15 yards on four carriers in the game.

 “As poor as Singletary’s performance was, Zack Moss was just as ineffective, netting 17 yards on eight touches, and Josh Allen wound up leading the Bills in rushing yards,” the report noted.
 “With the team headed into its bye week, Sean McDermott and the coaching staff will get some extra time to figure out how to spark a backfield that has seen a running back top 50 rushing yards only once in the last five games.”

-The second-year back has still been able to lead the team in rushing this season, coming into Monday Night Football with 483 yards and a rushing touchdown this season while averaging 4.4 yards per carry.
+The second-year back has still been able to lead the team in rushing for 2020, coming into Monday Night Football with 483 yards on the ground along with a touchdown while averaging 4.4 yards per carry.

+The 8-3 Bills were looking to stay ahead of the Miami Dolphins for the lead in the AFC East, and a victory to take them to 9 wins overall would guarantee the franchise the third winning year out of the last four.